Picking the Best Color for Your Tesla: Popular Choices

 • Tesla uses this paint option in its vehicles.

-It’s worth noting that the durability of paint on cars also depends on external factors like geography, weather, and how often and how the vehicle is used.
 Additionally, all paint colors are warranted for 4 years by Tesla, and the repainting process and cost should also be considered if the customer changes their mind about the color.

 The Science Behind the Shine